 - What is the best stain blocking primer?
 The ultimate nuclear-option, the very best stain blocking primer is BIN, a shellac-based primer with white pigment.
 That link is for the quart and the image below is for the gallon.
 It’s very toxic but very effective.
 Cleans up with rubbing alcohol, and comes in a spray (linked below).
 It is the #1 stain-blocking primer on the market and dries very quickly.
 As with the Prime Lock above, I keep a throw-away brush right in the can, because there is no cleaning a brush in any reasonable way when you use BIN.
 I cannot see using a brush once then throwing it away!
 BIN needs to be stirred or shaken every few hours.
 Watch the video below as I make a fool of myself showing how to shake a paint can without taking it to a paint store.

 Primers do get very complicated, but below I make it digestible.
 You’ll be the judge of that!

 - Primers without blockers: Like with new drywall, different surfaces have different pore densities, and a primer fills and seals them all equally and creates an even surface so your paint will not be shiny here and flatter there.
 We call this ‘flashing’.

-- Blockers come in the more expensive primers—these stop resins, tannins and other bad guys like tree sap, that will bleed through into your top coats of paint.
+- Stain blockers come in the more expensive primers—these stop resins, tannins and other bad guys like tree sap, that will bleed through into your topcoats of paint.

 Do you always need a primer with stain blockers?

-No, not unless you see stains or have new wood.
+No, not unless you see stains or if you are painting never-before-painted-wood.